-- Student must submit a leave application with reason and supporting document (where appropriate). - The leave application must be approved by the Head of Academic or Head of Student Support and Services before taking the leave.
+- Student must submit a leave application based on Medical and Compassion reasons with supporting documentations for the applied leave within 5 working days before and same day of the lesson is commenced. - The leave application must be approved by the Head of Student Support Services / Academic before taking the leave.